 The following sections outline how the building was modeled, what data was used for the system inputs as far as internal loads are concerned, and where the data was obtained from.
 Many of the design assumptions were pulled directly from the model created by H.F.
 Lenz, for this report aims to recreate accurately the actual model used to design the building.
-Despite the fact that values were pulled from the model, it was always ensured that the values used in this model accurately reflected the building's design, and it will be discussed where variations between what was designed and what was modeled in Carrier HAP were discovered, and how those variations were addressed.
+As a starting point, the Trace 700 model was desired to roughly match the Carrier HAP model created by the project engineers.
+Another analysis will validate the model with actual building utility data, but as a starting point, references from the HPA model are used.
+It will be discussed where variations between what was designed and what was modeled in Carrier HAP were discovered, and how those variations were addressed.